or how PCI works , called plug and play.

 Well, I run a program called PCI scan, that finds all chips in any PC.( the newest version is even better, and finds my wifi chip fast)

 I use PCIsniffer v3, by Milray, direct.
-(I can make a boot CD or like me, a BOOT Udisk (usb stick) it's tiny program, and free, and safe.(this EXE is a boot disk maker, not an APP)
+(I can make a boot CD or like me, a BOOT Udisk (usb stick) it's tiny program, and free, and safe.(this EXE is a boot disk maker program. portable APPL.) passes 60 A/V tests me.

 I built my boot stick (USB memory stick and booted this standalone safe program, there is no operating system, it runs pure machine code direct and does a full scan.
 (I used a program called RUFUS (free) to burn this to USB boot stick)